 “Finding Elizabeth was a wonderful discovery!
 Searching for the right editor for my crime fiction had become a time consuming, often frustrating experience, and I am glad it’s over.
 Reading some of the crime fiction Elizabeth edited and polished convinced me to trust her with my manuscript and I will forever be grateful.
 Her insights into issues of structure, language, and context were equally matched by her professionalism, timeliness, and friendliness.
 Her suggestions consistently improved my book, and her concern for making the manuscript the best it could be was genuine and heartfelt.
 I recommend Elizabeth without reservation.
 She is a treasure and I will certainly use her for my future projects.” — Mark Gummere (When the Past Comes Calling — Lucky Lucas series)

 “Having worked with several editors from publishing companies, I know how much value a good editor can bring to a novel.
-When I finished the first draft of my book The Shriek of San Clemente, I knew it needed something more.
+When I finished the first draft of my book The Butcher, I knew it needed something more.
 Elizabeth made some key suggestions to make the story much better, and her wordsmithing improved the manuscript dramatically.
-If you want to take your novel to the next level, take your novel to Elizabeth.” — Dan Ames (The Shriek of San Clemente, John Rockne thriller series, Mary Cooper mystery series)
+If you want to take your novel to the next level, take your novel to Elizabeth.” — Dan Ames (John Rockne thriller series, Mary Cooper mystery series)

 “After getting feedback from other editors, authors, and casual readers, I realized there was a specific invaluable, and fairly unique, skill that Elizabeth has to help any manuscript achieve its utmost potential.
 It’s easy enough to find someone to edit your grammar and spelling, and it is also possible to get other authors to dictate what your manuscript ‘should be.’
 It is, however, exceedingly rare to find someone who has both the editorial knowledge and storytelling sense coupled with the necessary humility to focus on making your book what you want it to be.
 I was extremely impressed with Elizabeth’s ability to deduce what I was ‘going for’ in my book and then tailor all aspects of her editing and suggestions to target this goal.
 In hiring Elizabeth you’re not just paying for someone to be the robotic grammar Nazi you could probably use editing software for, nor are you getting advice from a know-it-all peer that wants you to write an entirely different book more similar to theirs.
 You are instead hiring a true team member, one who has the skill and instincts to help you achieve your goal.
 At any stage of your manuscript, whenever you’re ready to start bringing your vision into reality I highly recommend Elizabeth’s services.” — James R. Duncan (Blood Republic)